 Grit – Sand Or Pebbles

 For babies, they will need smaller grit sizes.
 You can buy baby chick grit, just for them.
 It will help them crush up their food.
-Which is especially helpful if you tend to give them food other than crumbles.
+This is especially helpful if you tend to give them food other than crumbles.

 Fun Fact Time: We live in Florida, and instead of having a grassy yard, we have sand.
 Literally, we live in a sandpit.
 I never have to give my chickens or ducks grit because of this fact.